-Just for Fun: Stikins Name Labels Is Celebrating VE Day With Some Of Our Favourite Facts!
+Just for Fun: We're Celebrating VE Day With Our Favourite Facts!

-Tomorrow is VE Day and so, here at Stikins name labels, we’ve put together some of our favourite facts to celebrate!
+Tomorrow is VE Day and, here at Stikins ® name labels, we’ve put together some of our favourite facts to celebrate!

 Facts About VE Day…Did You Know?

 - VE Day stands for “Victory in Europe Day”; it celebrates the surrender of Nazi Germany during World War II.
 Tomorrow will be the 75th anniversary of this date.

 - The German surrender had been anticipated for some time.
 After Hitler committed suicide on 30th April and German forces suffered a number of heavy losses, Hitler’s successor, Grand Admiral Karl Dönitz, began negotiations with the Allies, seeking an end to the war.
 Dönitz agreed to a number of smaller, partial and localised surrenders before an unconditional surrender was agreed.

 - The unconditional surrender was formalised by the signing of the German Instrument of Surrender, which had been drawn up by the Allied Forces.
 There were actually two versions and signings of the document.
 The first took place in Reims, France, where the document was signed by Dönitz’ representative, General Alfred Jodl, at 02:41am on 7th May 1945, announcing the surrender of all German forces, as of 11:01pm.